apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Chipmaker Qualcomm Is Said to Explore Friendly Takeover of Intel**
+**Zelenskyy hopes for quick US action as another arms depot is hit in Russia**

-You can read more about it [here](https://www.bloomberg.com/news/articles/2024-09-21/chipmaker-qualcomm-is-said-to-explore-friendly-takeover-of-intel).
+You can read more about it [here](https://apnews.com/article/russia-ukraine-war-fire-depot-drone-522c89e6ad0f1fb8db3a5787a1c17fc6).

 ## Requirements
 - Python 3.8